Cover image photo by Engadget. 5 minute read.

-He comes with six-pack abs, airbrushed features, and a customizable “bionic” penis that has more ribbed-for-your-pleasure vascularity than occurs naturally.
+He will come with six-pack abs, airbrushed features, and a customizable “bionic” penis that has more ribbed-for-your-pleasure vascularity than occurs naturally.
 The most significant selling feature is that it can “go as long as you want,” plugging into electricity instead of being battery-operated.

 In addition to tailoring his facial hair, pubic hair, and more, buyers can upgrade by ordering a customizable robotic head from an a la carte menu.
 These lifelike heads are about $11,000-$15,000 and give the robot it’s “personality”—including full facial animation.
 The heads are controlled by an app on the user’s phone.

 McMullen says that his focus with the male robot is to create the feeling that there is someone there for you.
-When plugged in, Henry says phrases like, “You can count on me for the good and bad moments,” as reinforced by the Realbotix tagline, “Be the first to never be lonely again.”
+When plugged in, Henry will apparently say phrases like, “You can count on me for the good and bad moments,” as reinforced by the Realbotix tagline, “Be the first to never be lonely again.”

 McMullen has even coined his own theory: “If people are connecting with other people through technology, and if those virtual connections create loneliness and isolation, why not use technology to create an alternative sort of relationship—a relationship with technology?”

-He admits that people are missing out on human interaction, and attempts to fill the void with the fake companionship of a computer.
+He admits that people are missing out on human interaction, and attempts to fill the gap with the fake companionship of a computer.

 The impact of virtual reality sex on individuals and society

-Many people don’t see anything unhealthy with exactly that.
+Many people don’t see anything unhealthy with that.